 Considering God's View of Risky Recreationby Calvin Landrus - Director of SRCFC

 Our only option was to rappel.
 Having a 150-foot rope, the standard at the time, it was going to take us many raps to get off.
-On our right was break in the face with ledges and many trees.
-We slammed in an anchor of pieces were willing to leave behind and started down.
+On our right was a break in the face with ledges and many trees.
+We slammed in an anchor of pieces we were willing to leave behind and started down.
 With numb hands and hypothermia a real possibility, we carefully but quickly descended.

 Why was I attracted to climbing?
 Why are you?
-I believe one of the biggest draws by far is a little four-letter word, with a very big meaning, that word is RISK!
+I believe one of the biggest draws by far is a little four-letter word, with a very big meaning - that word is RISK!

+Furthermore, complete avoidance is unachievable.
 Helen Keller realized life without risk is an illusion.
 She said, "Security is mostly a superstition.
 It does not exist in nature, nor do the children of man as a whole experience it.
 Avoiding danger is no safer in the long run than outright exposure”.

-If you have any doubts as to whether or not God embraces risks, consider and evaluate his creation!
+If you have any doubts as to whether or not God embraces risks, consider and evaluate his creation.
 Look into the eyes of a thunderstorm, hurricane, tornado and blizzard, what do you see?
 Consider the force of a volcanic eruption, an earthquake or landslide, what do you sense?
 See the prowl of a tiger, the growl of a grizzly and sudden attack of a great white, what do you feel?
-Fear?
-Produce by danger, found in God’s creation.
+Fear, produced by danger, found in God’s creation.
 What is God’s evaluation of creation?
 It’s declared in Genesis 1:31, “God saw all that he had made, and it was very good.”

-Whether you like it or not, the world that God created and that you live is not a place of security but a place of risk.
-But the great issue, the concept I want us to grasp is, “Why did God place risk our we world?”Let’s consider the greatest risk every taken.
+Let’s pause for a moment and consider the greatest risk ever taken.
 Who took it?
 God!
 What was that risk?
-I would suggest it’s when He gave angels and men a free will.
-What was his realistic potential lost?
-Rejection of a relationship with Him.
+I would suggest it’s when He gave angels and men a free will, the ability to choose.
+What was His realistic potential loss?
+Rejection by the ones He created.
 What was his realistic potential gain?
-Love and adoration freely expressed to Him!
+Love and adoration freely expressed to Him.
 God’s gain was and is fellowship!

 God demonstrated how important relationships are to Him in the parable of the lost sheep.
 Luke 15: 3-7 says, “Then Jesus told them this parable: "Suppose one of you has a hundred sheep and loses one of them.
 Does he not leave the ninety-nine in the open country and go after the lost sheep until he finds it?
 And when he finds it, he joyfully puts it on his shoulders and goes home.
 Then he calls his friends and neighbors together and says, 'Rejoice with me; I have found my lost sheep.'
 I tell you that in the same way there will be more rejoicing in heaven over one sinner who repents than over ninety-nine righteous persons who do not need to repent.”

 When Joe Tasker died in 1982 high on the unclimbed Northeast Ridge of Everest, his girlfriend of two and a half years, Maria Coffey, was left behind.
-In her book, Where the Mountain Casts Its Shadows, she chronicles her journey.
+In her book, “Where the Mountain Casts Its Shadows,” she chronicles her journey.
 She writes, “’He died doing what he loved best,’ they always say.
 But when climbers meet their end on the high peaks, the ordeal is just beginning for their wives, husbands, children, parents, and friends.”